-The application cycle for the 2023–2024 academic year opportunity is now closed!
-Application materials are accepted via mail or email.
+The application cycle for the 2024–2025 academic year opportunity is now open!
+Application materials are accepted via email and are due January 31, 2024.

 The program is designed to provide scholars, artists, activists and other leaders and practitioners from a variety of disciplines with an opportunity to reside in Boulder, Colorado, and affiliate with Naropa University during their sabbatical or other professional leave.
 It supports visiting fellows in the development of an artistic, social action, curriculum development or other research project on some aspect of Buddhism’s contributions to American education and society.
 The residential experience affords fellows an opportunity to immerse themselves in the university’s varied curricular and community offerings, as well as complete a program of study and a project that contributes to their own professional field or another area of American culture and society.

 No. The program is available to faculty, artists, activists, leaders and independent scholar-practitioners who seek to immerse themselves in the study of Buddhism and complete a project that applies Buddhist philosophy and practice to some area of American culture and values.

 Yes, only citizens and permanent residents of the United States are eligible for the Fellowship Program.